linghan0706/test/README.md

-# Nova Explorer Bot Frontend
+# Nova Explorer Bot

-一个基于 Next.js 的 Telegram Bot 前端项目，支持 TON 钱包连接和区块链交互。
+This is a Next.js application for the Nova Explorer Bot project.

 ## 技术栈